 Fetal exposure to parabens in cosmetics and ready meals may affect future reproduction

-Diet and lifestyle 23. jun 2021 2 min Professor, PhD and MD Tina Kold Jensen Written by Morten Busch
+Health and Wellness 23. jun 2021 2 min Professor, PhD and MD Tina Kold Jensen Written by Morten Busch

 Parabens are antimicrobial preservatives added to personal care products, pills and processed foods, and the focus on the harm they cause had diminished somewhat.
 However, a new study shows that the threshold for adverse estrogenic effects was exceeded in the urine of 10% of women, and this directly affected their newborn children.
 The researchers measured the distance from the anus to the genitals in newborns and found that the parabens have harmful effects and may affect future fertility.